Skip to Main Content

 Example:

-Reference: First author's Last name, First name and next author(s) First name Last name.
+First author(s) Last name, First name and next author(s) First name Last name.
 "Title of Article."
-Journal Title, vol. no., issue no., Year, pp. Page range.
-Database, Location/Link
+Title of Journal, vol. no., issue no., Year, pp. page range.

 In-Text-Citation: